jmartin777/Cat_Flash_News/README.md

   - I am a current student of Turing School of Software & Design.
   - Turing is a 9 month program, which offers a total of 4 modules.
   - This project was completed during the fourth module that the program has to offer.
-  - Students are required to pick a reliable API and showcase the fundamentals in a take home evaluation.
+  - Students are required to use NEWS API and showcase the fundamentals and MVP in a take home evaluation.

 - A total of approximately 8-9 hours was spent on this project